freeverseio/laos-smart-contracts/batch-minter/README.md

-# A contract to do batch minting interacting with LAOS precompiles
+# A contract to do batch minting and evolution interacting with LAOS precompiles

 Note that all methods remains in sole control of the owner of the batchMinter contract.